 For dinner, since you’ll already be in the Prater Amusement Park, you will definitely want just to grab dinner there.
 Many different restaurants can be found throughout the park, and they serve pretty good food!

 A great one that I ate at personally is Zum Englischen Reiter.
-They serve classic Austrian dishes, and their wiener schnitzel is genuinely the best schnitzel I had during my entire trip in Austria.
+They serve classic Austrian dishes, and their wiener schnitzel is genuinely the best schnitzel I had during my entire trip to Austria.
 Plus, they have lots of seating.

 For your last of 3 days in Vienna, you’ll be finally visiting two of the most beautiful palaces in the country!
 If you don’t have a car, this is one day that you will want to make sure you at least have a 24-hour public transportation pass.